CatarinaSeigward/CatarinaSeigward.github.io/content/portfolio/Academic-Adventure/ACADEMIC_ADVENTURE.md

 **ACADEMIC ADVENTURE** is a reimagined Pac-Man style game with an academic twist.
 Drawing inspiration from the complex and rewarding journey of scholarly research, players assume the role of inquisitive academics, navigating through the maze-like world of academia.
 This web-based, pixelated game is developed on the Processing to bring its unique concept to life.

-In **ACADEMIC ADVENTURE**, players embark on a quest for knowledge, collecting points represented by papers, books, money and even hair growth medicine, while evading personified academic challenges.
+In ACADEMIC ADVENTURE, players embark on a quest for knowledge, collecting points represented by papers, books, money and even hair growth medicine, while evading personified academic challenges.
 These challenges include the Funding Fiend, symbolizing financial struggles; the Peer Review Phantom, representing the rigorous process of publication; the Methodology Maze Master, embodying experimental and analytical complexities; and the Career Competitor, reflecting professional pressures within academia.

 The game incorporates humor and excitement in equal measure.
 Large Power-Ups in the form of groundbreaking discoveries empower players to temporarily overcome these academic obstacles, turning the tables on these challenges in a satisfying reversal of roles.